About the Esophageal Cancer Center at Mount Sinai

 If you or a loved one has been diagnosed with esophageal cancer or if you are at risk for the disease, Mount Sinai’s team of experts can help.
 Spearheaded by Chairman of Department of Thoracic Surgery Raja Flores, MD, and Chief of Endoscopy Sharmila Anandasabapathy, MD, our Esophageal Cancer Center offers comprehensive care to patients at every stage of the disease.

 Using a multidisciplinary approach, we bring together multiple specialists in gastroenterology, thoracic surgery, oncology, radiation oncology, radiology, pathology, plastic surgery, psychiatry, oncology nursing and nutrition, who are all dedicated to crafting the safest and most-effective treatment plan for each patient.
-Mount Sinai’s Gastroenterology (Digestive Diseases) is ranked 9th in the nation by U.S. News & World Report, and is at the forefront of early esophageal cancer diagnosis.
+Mount Sinai’s Gastroenterology (Digestive Diseases) is at the forefront of early esophageal cancer diagnosis.
 Additionally, we offer access to clinical trials often unavailable elsewhere.

 About Esophageal Cancer